Chapter I - The Old Testament Law

 "But this is the covenant which I will make with the house of Israel after those days," declares the Lord, "I will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.
 (Jeremiah 31:33 NASB)

-Jesus Vs. The Scribes and Pharisees
+The Scribes and Pharisees

-The problem is that what was considered to be the Pharisees' meticulous adherence to God's Law was, in reality, a meticulous adherence to their interpretation of the Law.
+What was considered to be the Pharisees' meticulous adherence to God's Law was actually a meticulous adherence to their interpretation of the Law.
 They often justified themselves by twisting or even altering God's commands, and introducing hundreds of rules and prohibitions of their own.
-If that wasn't bad enough - they were hypocrites who did not practice what they preached, which led to Jesus pronouncing several 'woes' on the heads of both groups,

-they spent endless hours arguing whether a man could or could not lift a lamp from one place to another on the Sabbath, whether a tailor committed a sin if he went out with a needle in his robe, whether a woman might wear a brooch or false hair, even if a man might go out on the Sabbath with artificial teeth or an artificial limb, if a man might lift his child on the Sabbath Day.
+They spent endless hours arguing whether a man could or could not lift a lamp from one place to another on the Sabbath, whether a tailor committed a sin if he went out with a needle in his robe, whether a woman might wear a brooch or false hair, even if a man might go out on the Sabbath with artificial teeth or an artificial limb, if a man might lift his child on the Sabbath Day.
 These things to them were the essence of religion.
 Their religion was a legalism of petty rules and regulations."
-[02]
+[01]

 Woe to you, scribes and Pharisees, hypocrites, because you devour widows' houses, and for a pretense you make long prayers; therefore you will receive greater condemnation.
 (Matthew 23:14 NASB)